-The increase in revenue was primarily due to a higher wholesale volume of SSV and 3WV sold due to strong retail demand, favourable pricing across all product lines and the introduction of the Sea-Doo pontoon.
-The increase was partially offset by a lower volume of PWC sold due to supply chain disruptions.
-The increase includes a favourable foreign exchange rate variation of \$10 million.
+The increase in revenue was primarily due to a higher wholesale volume of SSV, PWC, 3WV and snowmobile sold and the introduction of the Sea-Doo pontoon.
+The increase includes a favourable foreign exchange rate variation of \$51 million.

-The increase in gross profit was primarily due to favourable volume of SSV and 3WV sold and favourable pricing across all product lines.
-The decrease in gross profit margin percentage was attributable to higher logistics, commodities and labour costs due to inefficiencies related to supply chain disruptions, partially offset by higher volume and favourable pricing.
+The increase in gross profit was primarily due to the favourable volume of SSV and PWC sold and a favourable pricing across all product lines.
+The decrease in gross profit margin percentage was attributable to higher logistics, commodities and labour costs due to inefficiencies related to supply chain disruptions, idle costs related to the cybersecurity incident and higher sales programs resulting from historical low levels in Fiscal 2022.
+The decrease was partially offset by higher volume and favourable pricing.
+The increase in gross profit includes a favourable foreign exchange rate variation of \$29 million.